aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pps-to-excel/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPS to Excel?</h2>

+The need to convert PPS to Excel arises when a user wants to access the data stored in a PPS file in a more convenient and accessible format.
+Excel is a widely used spreadsheet application that allows users to store, organize and analyze data.
+It is also a great tool for creating charts and graphs.
+By converting a PPS file to Excel, users can easily access the data stored in the PPS file and use it for various purposes.

+<h2>How Aspose.Total Helps for PPS to Excel Conversion?</h2>
-For a Python developer, who is trying to add a PPS to EXCEL conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPS and EXCEL files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPS file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help developers automate the conversion process from PPS to Excel.
+It is a full package of various APIs dealing with different file formats including PPS and EXCEL files.
+The conversion process is mainly in two steps.
+Firstly, Aspose.Slides for Python via .NET API is used to convert the PPS file to HTML.
+After that, Excel Python API Aspose.Cells for Python via .NET is used to save the created HTML into the desired Microsoft Excel format.
+This API also provides various features such as creating charts, formatting cells, adding formulas, and more.
+It also supports various Excel file formats such as XLSX, XLS, CSV, and more.
+Thus, Aspose.Total for Python via .NET API is a great tool for developers to automate the conversion process from PPS to Excel.

 {{% /blocks/products/pf/feature-page-summary %}}